916StefEduard/GraphAlgorithms/README.md

 the inbound/outbound edges of a given vertex.
 3. Reading and writing the graph construction to a file and printing the graph in its [start,end] vertex format.
-4. And a couple that are more advanced like finding the minimum cost walk using a the adjacency matrix, constructing the minimum spanning tree using the Kruskal's algorithm or the minimum cost Hamiltonian graph.
+4. And a couple that are more advanced like finding the minimum cost walk using a the adjacency matrix, constructing the minimum spanning tree using the Kruskal's algorithm
+5. Taking a look to the minimum cost Hamiltonian graph problem which is a P vs NP problem.
+6. Also, one interesting feature of the program is the random graph generator.